alindakabadayi/softfixes-landing/README.md

-# Softfixes – Landing Page
+# SoftFixes – Landing Page

-This is the official landing page for **Softfixes**, a SaaS platform built to help teams simplify their digital workspaces and streamline complex workflows.
+This is the official landing page for **SoftFixes**, a SaaS initiative built to simplify messy digital workspaces and improve team workflows.

-Designed with performance, clarity, and clean UI in mind, this page introduces Softfixes' core value propositions, key features, and demo access.
+Developed as a modern Single Page Application (SPA), this page reflects our early-stage mission and long-term product vision.

 ---

-## Features
+## ✨ Features

-- Fully responsive layout (desktop and mobile)
+- Responsive layout (mobile & desktop)
-- System-aware dark/light mode with manual toggle
+- Sticky navigation bar with smooth scroll
-- Built with HTML5, CSS3, and vanilla JavaScript
+- System-aware dark mode + toggle button
-- Modern UI using CSS variables and transitions
+- Built with HTML5, CSS3 (with variables), and vanilla JS
 - Lightweight, scalable, and framework-free
-- Ready to deploy on Vercel or GitHub Pages
+- Easily deployable on Vercel or GitHub Pages

 ---

-## Project Structure
+## 📁 Project Structure

 <pre>
 ## 📁 Project Structure